 Police and mental health

-Explains when you may have contact with the police, what happens if you are arrested and what your rights are if you are taken to the police station.
+Explains what happens if you're arrested and what your rights are if you're taken to a police station.

-What happens if I am arrested?
+What happens if I'm arrested?

 What happens is:

-- prevent you causing injury to yourself or others or damaging property
+- Prevent you causing injury to yourself or others or damaging property

-- investigate the offence
+- Investigate the offence

-- stop you from disappearing
+- Stop you from disappearing

-- take your name or address if you refuse to tell them, or if they doubt (reasonably) you’ve given them your real name and address.
+- Take your name or address if they doubt (reasonably) you've given them your real name and address

 What happens at the police station?

-- refer you to the Liaison and Diversion service
+- Refer you to the Liaison and Diversion service

-- They must tell you that you are entitled to free legal advice there and then, or at any time during your detention, and they can call the duty solicitor (or you own solicitor if you have one).
+They must tell you this there and then, or at any time during your detention.
+They can call the duty solicitor (or your own solicitor if you have one).

-- They will authorise your finger prints, DNA samples and your photograph being taken.
+- They will authorise your fingerprints, DNA samples and your photograph being taken.

 - They may authorise you to be searched, breathalysed or be given a urine drug screen test.